 Additionally, the Turbo Wash Laundromat is located beside the pool.

-Lastly, The Lion King section of the resort doesn’t offer a pool.
+Lastly, The Lion King section of the resort doesn’t have a pool.
 However, it does have a children’s play area.
-This playground is located between the main lobby and The Little Mermaid section of the resort.
+This playground is between the main lobby and The Little Mermaid section of the resort.

 - The Best Pools at Disney World

-In the comments: Now that we’ve taken a detailed look at the pools at Art of Animation, what do you think?
+Now that we’ve looked at the pools at Art of Animation, what do you think?
 Is there one that you might prefer?
 What are your thoughts on this resort?